 ATA Grant applications should be submitted through ProposalCentral following the instructions outlined in this document.
-A Letter of Interest (LOI) should be sent to grants@ata.org to ensure the research proposal aligns with the ATA mission.
+Although a Letter of Interest (LOI) is not required, they are encouraged to ensure the research proposal aligns with the ATA mission.

-Letter of Interest (LOI): Applicants should email grants@ata.org with the following information:
+Letter of Interest (LOI): Applicants may email grants@ata.org with the following information: